MichalLytek/type-graphql/docs/enums.md

   Right = "RIGHT",
 }
 ```

-Then, we should mark the enums with `@GraphQLEnumType()` decorator.
-However TypeScript's decorators works only with classes, so we need to mark the enums manually by calling the register function and providing the enum name for GraphQL:
+To tell TypeGraphQL about your enum, you would ideally mark the enums with `@GraphQLEnumType()` decorator.
+However, TypeScript's decorators only works with classes, so we need to make TypeGraphQL aware of the enums manually by calling the `registerEnumType` function and providing the enum name for GraphQL:

 ```typescript
 import { registerEnumType } from "type-graphql";